tibs/markup-history/README.rst

 History
 ~~~~~~~
+* The version presented at `Write the Docs Prague 2018`_ can be found at tag
+  WriteTheDocs_Prague_2018_

-* The "short" version of the slides here is as presented at
+  The "short" version of the slides is as actually presented at
   `Write the Docs Prague 2018`_.
 It is meant to be about 30 minutes long.
   You can see it `as recorded at WtD Prague 2018`_.
 This verson *was* 30
   minutes long.

-* The "long" version of the slides here is as presented at `Write the Docs
+  The "long" version of the slides here is as presented at `Write the Docs
   Cambridge`_ in `February 2018`_.
 It is meant to be about 40-45 minutes
   long.

-  I also gave this version of the talk at work in May 2018.
+  I also gave this longer version of the talk at work in May 2018.

 * The version presented at `PyCon UK 2017`_ can be found at tag pycon-uk-2017_.
   You can see it `as recorded at PyCon UK 2017`_.
 This version was 30 minutes long.